opentoonz/opentoonz_docs/source/applying_special_fx.rst

     Do one of the following:

-    - Right-click the effect node, and choose **Edit FX** from the menu that opens.
+    - Right-click the effect node, and choose **Edit FX...** from the menu that opens.

     - Double-click the effect node.